-The Headmaster for the school is Mrs. Trinette Keffer.
-The Headmaster works with the Academy Board of Directors under the authority of Great Hearts Academies.
-She is responsible for academy vision and protecting Great Heart's mission and traditions, as well as the overseeing of the day-to-day operations of the school.
-The Headmaster directly oversees the implementation of the Academy's curriculum and has sole authority to manage all teachers, students and staff at the Academy.
+The Headmaster for the school is Dr. William C. Rutherford.
+The Headmaster works with the Academy Board of Directors under the authority of Great Hearts Academies and is responsible for overseeing the day-to-day operations of the school.
+The Headmaster directly oversees the implementation of the Academy's curriculum and has sole authority to manage all teachers and staff at the Academy.